 The only people who like spam are spammers, and they like it because it makes them money.
-Hundreds of billions of spam emails are sent every day.
+At publication, the average amount of legitimate email sent daily is 64.91 billion while average daily spam volume dominates at 374.90 billion.
 If there was no way to stop spam reaching users, email would be essentially useless.
 The noise would far outweigh the signal.

-To stop spam being delivered, there are many layers of filtering between sender and receiver; from filtering by email providers and third-party filtering like that provided by MailChannels; to the spam recognition and filtering mechanisms included in modern email clients.
+To stop spam being delivered, there are many layers of filtering between sender and receiver; from filtering by email providers and third-party filtering such as MailChannels; to the spam recognition and filtering mechanisms included in modern email clients.

 DNS blacklists—also known as blackhole lists—are part of the internet’s immune system.
 They help email inbox providers, ISPs, and other organizations stop spam before it reaches their users.